Adhnan23/mern-app-template/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test with both dev and prod environments
+4. Test with both dev and prod environments (Docker and/or Podman)
 5. Submit a pull request

 ## 📄 License